-Thousands of workers develop illnesses and diseases every year through their working environment.
-Some conditions including those caused by exposure to asbestos can take years or even decades to develop, long after the victim has been removed from harm.
-It is often difficult to trace the employer responsible for the damage.
+Thousands of workers develop illnesses and diseases every year through their workplace environment.
+Some conditions, including those caused by exposure to asbestos, can take years or even decades to develop, long after the victim has been removed from harm.
+It is often difficult to trace the employer responsible for the damage after such time.

 Our clients have included factory workers, rail workers, service personnel, seafarers and oil-rig workers.
 The Coles legal team have extensive experience in attending inquests and pursuing successful claims for compensation on behalf of the families of victims in fatal cases.
 With a network of expert doctors, engineers and barristers at the ready, Coles solicitors will endeavour to achieve the best and quickest possible results for anyone who has been diagnosed in the last three years with an illness caused by conditions at work, even though the victim may have retired years before the illness developed.

 Our solicitors are experienced in handling a variety of industrial based cases throughout Yorkshire and The North-East.
-This included the 2001 Selby (Great Heck) rail tragedy where Kevin Hughes was the lead solicitor and the first to issue court proceedings acting on behalf of 12 victims one of whom received an award of £5,000,000.
-Kevin also acted for all injured parties in the 2006 Tebay rail disaster including the families of four workers who lost their lives.
+This included the 2001 Selby (Great Heck) rail tragedy where Coles were the lead solicitor and the first to issue court proceedings acting on behalf of 12 victims one of whom received an award of £5,000,000.
+We have also acted for all injured parties in the 2006 Tebay rail disaster including the families of four workers who lost their lives.

 “Crown immunity” used to mean that military personnel (or their relatives) were excluded from claiming damages from the government in respect of death or personal injuries even when the injury was caused by other members of the British Armed Forces.
 However, the bar was removed by the Crown Proceedings (Armed Forces) Act 1987.